-Please refer to the following for how to escalate an issue in the case of:
+Refer to the following for how to escalate an issue in the case of:

-Barnet Police
+- Barnet Police

-Barnet Schools
+- Barnet Schools

-Barnet Family Services
+- Barnet Family Services

-Barnet Health Agencies
+- Barnet Health Agencies

-Barnet Police:
+• Barnet Police:

-First line of Escalation

-"Duty officer" An Inspector or on duty in charge of the uniform response shift (24/7).
-For a specialist unit this may be the "Detective Inspector (DI)" but they have less coverage.
-In their absence it would default to the Duty Officer.
+- First line of Escalation - An Inspector or the on Duty Officer in charge of the uniform response shift (24/7).
 If the Police Team dealing is not Barnet the Duty Officer would be expected to deal with this on their behalf.
-The contact details for them will be available from the officer dealing with the case / incident.

-Second line of Escalation

-Between 0700hrs and 2100hrs the on duty / on call member of the 'Senior Leadership Team' for Barnet.
+The contact details for them will be available from the officer dealing with the case / incident. - Second line of Escalation - Between 0700hrs and 2100hrs the on duty / on call member of the 'Senior Leadership Team' for Barnet.
 Their contact details will be available via the Duty Officer.
-This may within office hours go to the Safeguarding lead.
-Between 2100hrs and 0700hrs the Night Duty Superintendent who will be covering all of North London.
-The contact details will be available via the Duty Officer.

-Third line of Escalation

-The Borough Commander for Barnet Police.
+This may within office hours go to the Safeguarding lead. - Between 2100hrs and 0700hrs the Night Duty Superintendent who will be covering all of North London.
+The contact details will be available via the Duty Officer. - Third line of Escalation The Borough Commander for Barnet Police.